firstdollar/fd-mcp-server/README.md

 ## MCP Client Configuration

-The MCP server supports two authentication methods:
+The MCP server supports two authentication methods.

+> **Note:** The MCP server and token exchange endpoints are currently only available in development and staging environments.
+Production access is not yet enabled.

 ### Option 1: API Key Authentication (Recommended for Claude Desktop)